druwan/homelab/README.md

 # Homelab

-**Workin Progress** — Aiming to build a Kubernetes-based homelab using GitOps practices.
+**Work in Progress** — Aiming to build a Kubernetes-based homelab using GitOps practices.
 This setup follows the [KubeCraft](https://www.skool.com/kubecraft) course by [Mischa van den Burg](https://github.com/mischavandenburg).

-I'mcurrently in the process of migrating my existing Docker Compose setups into Kubernetes manifests.
+I'm currently in the process of migrating my existing Docker Compose setups into Kubernetes manifests.
 While I intend to use Helm for some deployments, I’m primarily writing plain `.yaml` manifests to gain a deeper understanding of Kubernetes.
 One of the main challenges so far has been migrating persistent data (such as SQLite and PostgreSQL databases) from Docker volumes into Kubernetes-native storage.

 ---

 ## Hardware

-I'mrunning everything on a **GMKtec G3 Plus** (Intel Twin Lake N150, 512GB SSD, 16GB RAM), with **Arch Linux** installed.
+I'm running everything on a **GMKtec G3 Plus** (Intel Twin Lake N150, 512GB SSD, 16GB RAM), with **Arch Linux** installed.
 Which I access via SSH.

 Previously,I ran **Debian 12 (Bookworm)**, which was stable and reliable.
 However, I switched to Arch to benefit from more up-to-date package versions and rolling releases.